Types of Situationships

 It describes a type of casual relationship that is not quite a committed partnership, but not quite a fling either.

 A situationship can be a confusing and emotionally draining experience, especially if both of you are unsure about what you want from the relationship.

 And to make matters worse, there are several types of situationships that you may find yourself in.
 Each one with its own set of challenges.

-In this article, I’m exploring the different types of situationships in more detail and providing tips for how to navigate each of them successfully.
+So I figured, in this article, I’d share the different types of situationships in more detail and providing tips for how to navigate each of them successfully.